los7key/garden/docs/music/pink-floyd.md

 ## Syncs

 There are many places the music syncs with the movie and depending on which version of the DVD and which version of the album, you use they sync up at different times.
 I tried it with the Blu-ray anniversary of OZ and a recording of the original vinyl album and had a very difficult time getting it to line up correctly.
 Later, I found a better version already assembled which is the one I used to note the times below.
 Because of the different versions, your times will likely vary.
+Because the first round of the album is where it really syncs up, I only have listed the times of the first play of the album.

 This is a list of when the album syncs up with the movie.
 It's comprised of a few lists I've found online, as well as my own mixed in.
 There was another site that had a similar list, but I can't locate it anymore.